Creator: Katriona Chapman

 Breakwater starts off slow.
 The Breakwater Picture House seems to be barely hanging on as a business, and this malaise lingers through the beginnings of the story.
 But people who are looking for more significant plot movements should exercise patience.
-Ms. Chapman is introduces the cast to the reader, and then elevates them beyond stereotyping.
+Ms. Chapman introduces the cast to the reader, and then elevates them beyond stereotyping.
 Craig isn’t just a rude, teenage slacker with no ambitions in life.
 Breakwater owner Jeff is not just an out of touch business owner close to retirement.
 Even a rude customer that most people would readily dismiss as a “Karen” gets fleshed out.
-(Ms. Chapman takes great care to explain why the customer is ill-tempered and rude, but makes it a point not to use the reason behind his temperament as an excuse for the bad behaviour.)
+(Ms. Chapman takes great care to explain why the customer is ill-tempered and rude, but avoids using the reason behind his temperament as an excuse for bad behaviour.)

 The pivot in Breakwater is sudden.
 After making the reader care so much about Dan, Ms. Chapman reveals Dan is suffering from borderline personality disorder.
 This reviewer does not have any background in discussing mental health issues in depth.
 But according to the National Institute of Mental Health, borderline personality disorder is an affliction characterized by an ongoing pattern of varying moods, self-image, and behaviour – which tend to manifest in a person’s life as impulsive actions and severe shifts between conflicting emotions.